 Welcome to the Saint Augustines Water Hole Fishing Guide.
 Saint Augustines Water Hole is a small suburban lake in the suburb of Highton past Geelong.
 A hidden gem nestled within a residential estate is hard to believe as it is quite scenic and tranquil.
 One of the major highlights of this lake is that it is regularly stocked with rainbow trout yearlings during school holidays.
 It’s a great fishing location to get there you’ll need to pass the township of Geelong and stop in Highton off South Valley road.
-This is a great spot for the family with a walking track, a small park, jetties for fishing and nice views.
+This is a great spot for the family with a walking track, a small park, jetties for fishing, and nice views.
 It’s a great place to take the kids or beginners out fishing.

 Things to do at Saint Augustines Water Hole Highton

 Of course, there is fishing for stocked trout as well as Redfin and carp at St Augustine’s water hole.
 Highton is near surrounding townships Geelong and Waurn Ponds.
-At both these townships, you will find shopping centres, restaurants, cafes, golf courses, parks and playgrounds for the kids, and an only short distance from the beach.
+In both these townships, you will find shopping centers, restaurants, cafes, golf courses, parks, and playgrounds for the kids, and only a short distance from the beach.
 You’re also only a small drive away from attractions such as Geelong botanic gardens, Adventure park with waterslides and rides, Torquay surf, and further on to the great ocean road attractions.